 The American Planning Association Planning Advisory Service Quick Notes attached to the June 21, 2017, memorandum to the Planning Commission discusses the management of nonconformities (Attachment C).
 The article suggests, and staff agrees, that not all nonconformities are the same.
 Some nonconformities are benign while some have significant detrimental effects.
 In some instances, continuance or expansion of a benign nonconformity may not threaten public health or safety, may have little impact on the long term land use objectives, and may even be preferable to the alternative of disinvestment.
 For this reason, it makes sense for communities to treat benign nonconformities differently than those likely to have significant detrimental effects.
 Staff recommends an approach that mixes the phasing out of detrimental nonconformities and recommends maintaining the status quo or allowing limited modification and expansion to benign nonconformities.
-Additionally, over time and separate from this project, the impacts of those proposed changes on various nonconforming situations.
+Additionally, over time and separate from this project, the Commission and staff will work to review and revise zoning standards and will continue to consider the impacts of those proposed changes on various nonconforming situations.
 The downtown zoning project mandated by the adoption of the ADOD is a step in this direction.